virtuallyawake/miroapp_flask_starter/README.md

 ### Deploying to production

-To use a flask in production, please refer to https://flask.palletsprojects.com/en/2.3.x/deploying/
+To use flask in production, please refer to https://flask.palletsprojects.com/en/2.3.x/deploying/

 ### Miro app